How to Access Mental Health Treatment in Australia

 Step 1 - Make an Appointment With a GP

-Before an appointment with a GP or mental health professional, it is recommended that people write down a list of the things they want support with, such as feeling less anxious in certain situations or how to cope in depressive periods.
+Before an appointment with a GP or mental health professional, it is recommended that people write down a list of the things they want support with, such as feeling less anxious in certain situations or coping during depressive periods.
 It’s normal to feel nervous going into this appointment.

 A list may be a helpful prompt and a useful backup.
 A patient could even give it to the health professional to read first and ask questions about what has been written down.